Voltage: 230V, Frequency: 50Hz

 You should not drink the water from the tap, and use bottled water even to clean your teeth.
 Bottled drinking water is usually provided free of charge in hotels and is readily available for purchase elsewhere.

-Tipping is a personal matter, and you should never feel obligated to tip; however when travelling in Burma, a tip is often an appropriate way to show your appreciation for great service.
+Tipping is a personal matter, and you should never feel obligated to tip; however when travelling in Myanmar (Burma), a tip is often an appropriate way to show your appreciation for great service.

 If you are joining one of our Small Group Tours, your Western tour leader or local guide or will ask for a small sum at the beginning of your stay in Burma.
 This will be used to tip hotel porters and boat crews during your trip.
 This means that you do not have to worry about having small change on hand, and helps to prevent over-tipping.

-You may also choose to show your appreciation for Travel Indochina guides, drivers and tour leaders with a tip; however, it is not compulsory to do so.
+You may also choose to show your appreciation for Insider Journeys guides, drivers and tour leaders with a tip; however, it is not compulsory to do so.

-Many of our hotels in Burma feature a swimming pool and there may also be a chance to swim if you are travelling to Burma’s coast.
+Many of our hotels in Myanmar (Burma) feature a swimming pool and there may also be a chance to swim if you are travelling to Myanmar’s coast.
 Please remember that beaches are generally unpatrolled and pools may be unfenced.
-You should exercise vigilance when swimming in Burma especially if you are travelling with children.
+You should exercise vigilance when swimming in Myanmar (Burma) especially if you are travelling with children.

-Travel Indochina is committed to responsible travel in Burma and is committed to creating opportunities for you to engage meaningfully with the people and culture, in ways that are sustainable for local communities and the environment.
+Insider Journeys is committed to responsible travel in Myanmar (Burma) and is committed to creating opportunities for you to engage meaningfully with the people and culture, in ways that are sustainable for local communities and the environment.

 Our local experts are constantly seeking ways to achieve this.
 One activity that we currently offer is a horse-cart rides with local owners in Mandalay and Ava.
 This not only provides you with an insight into a means of transport that is still in use throughout the country, it also gives the owners a chance to share in the newly-created and expanding tourism market.